 Earning a Degree in Graphic Design at Lindenwood University

-The BA degree requires 57 credit hours, and the BFA requires 87 credit hours in a series of fashion-based courses.
+The BA degree requires 57 credit hours, and the BFA requires 87 credit hours in a series of design based courses.

 When you enter the BA in graphic design program at Lindenwood, you study core design basics such as 2-D and 3-D design, color theory, and drawing.
 You will also learn about art history and choose specialized courses ranging from typography to motion graphics.